Maillet, Sommes, & Morgan MVP Project

 Public Site Walk

-A remote public forum is scheduled for Tuesday January 24, 2023 from 7:00 PM - 8:00 PM.
-A project summary, benefits and schedule/next step will be discussed.
-Public attendance and comment is encouraged.
-The forum will be accessed through the Zoom Meeting information below.
+A remote public forum was held on Tuesday January 24, 2023 from 7:00 PM - 8:00 PM.
+A project summary, benefits and schedule/next step was discussed.
+Comments and questions from the 2022 site walk were also addressed.

 Constructed Stormwater Wetland Information